Lightning-AI/pytorch-lightning/docs/source-pytorch/tuning/profiler_advanced.rst

 ************************************

 Simple and advanced profilers are compatible with HPU.
 Please refer to `Find Bottlenecks in your code (Basic) <https://pytorch-lightning.readthedocs.io/en/stable/tuning/profiler_basic.html>`__ for more information on how to use them.
 Note that these profilers will not profile the HPU activity.
-For that, please use HPUProfiler.
+Please use HPUProfiler instead.